The global trade in legal cannabis is booming.

 Investing in Cannabis: Upside & Potential Risks

 Before examining the pro (bull) and con (bear) cases for investing in marijuana stocks and funds, make note of the risks all cannabis investors – bull and bear – could face and what inexperienced investors can do to protect themselves.

 As we’ve seen, the cannabis industry carries greater market risk – and promises greater upside – than defensive sectors like utilities.
 No matter how bullish you are on the long-term profit potential of legal marijuana, you must perform thorough due diligence before putting your money to work in this space.
 Many cannabis and cannabis-adjacent companies operating today will not exist in recognizable form 10 years from now.

-But the stock-picking experts at Motley Fool have staked their reputations on a single cannabis stock they believe has once-in-a-generation upside potential.
-By signing up for Motley Fool Stock Advisor, you can discover its identity and learn why the Fool is so bullish on it.
+Some companies are better-placed to succeed than others, of course.
+The stock-picking experts at Motley Fool, for example, have staked their reputations on a single cannabis stock they believe has once-in-a-generation upside potential.
+(You’ll need to sign up for Motley Fool Stock Advisor, to learn what it is and why the Fool is so bullish on it.)